 The Sunbirds also shined in the relay events as both women's relay squads secured Top-five national finishes.
 The 4x100 relay team of Nydia Chance, Avril Mendoza, Shaniya Randolph, and Cyan Haslip placed fifth overall with a time of 45.32.
 Later in the meet, the 4x400 relay squad of Kenahdi Haslip, Randolph, Mendoza, and Haslip crossed the line in 3:37.14 to finish fifth in the nation.

-In field events, Shane Bagley wrapped up his junior campaign by finishing the season among the top 22 pole vaulters in the nation.
+In field events, Shane Bagley wrapped up his junior campaign among the top 22 pole vaulters in the nation.

 SUNBIRD SOCIAL